 2) Niacinamide is also shown to be effective as an antimicrobial, sebostatic and anti-inflammatory agent.
-It can also help to increase production of ceramides, prevent nitric oxides and enhance kin barrier function.
+It can also help to increase the production of ceramides, prevent nitric oxides, and enhance kin barrier function.

 4) Active ingredients in cosmeceuticals and cosmetics can also help to unclog pores and minimize the appearance of pores.